Third summer session begins

 This advanced screenwriting course focuses on plotting strategies and characterization that will help build the second act of a screenplay.
 Additional attention will be paid to treatments, storyboarding, step outlines and pitching.
 International film and less traditional narrative styles in screenwriting will be explored.
 The course will culminate in the completion of the first half of an original screenplay (approximately 50 pages).
 Prerequisite: CRW 201

 Students will work in a professional environment in which they will produce a dramatic film.
 They will learn how to create a production schedule and budget, scouting and shooting on location, and non-linear post-production.
-Prerequisite: BRC 235

 In addition, students interested in film will find the following courses of interest:

-English 220, Modern Culture and Media
+ENG 220, Modern Culture and Media

-English 387, Vision and Textuality
+ENG 387, Vision and Textuality

-English 489, Women and Screen Studies
+ENG 489, Women and Screen Studies